haddocking/haddock24-protocol/README.md

   * _4G6M_clean.pdb_: Pre-processed reference structure of the complex to allow for easy comparison with the HADDOCK models
   * _job_params.json_: The HADDOCK2.4 server parameter file corresponding to the described protocol.
 This file can be used for direct submission to the [submit file](https://bianca.science.uu.nl/haddock2.4/submit_file) interface of the server.

+A full run result page for this system is available at: https://wenmr.science.uu.nl/haddock2.4/result/4242424242/264063-Antibody-Antigen-NMR

 ### nucleosome